VTickner/codecademy-creating-a-database/README.md

     USING (pg_has_role(current_user, 'staff_role', 'member'));
   ```

 - I learnt how to concatenate results into a string.
-I did a test query where it showed all subjects for students in year 10 and 11, in a single table cell so that the information about a particular student was all on one row.
+I did a test query where it showed all subjects for students in years 10 and 11, in a single table cell so that the information about a particular student was all on one row.

   ```sql
   string_agg(sub.subject, ' -- ') AS subjects